jspielberg/getting-started/README.md

 - [ ] put something worh looking at in the readme
 - [ ] write some go and put it on github

-Seems like a good place to start
+This seems like a good place to start.